 - Put the opponent under pressure.
 Each time they serve, you attack the serve with the flick or the aggressive long push.
 It’s easier to attack the serve with the new ball now.

 - If you are a coach, you can incorporate some “fast rallies” counter-hit training for your players.
-And ask the player to attack at the wide angle on both sides.
+And ask the player to attack at the wide-angle on both sides.

 - Use backhand to hit the ball close to the table.
-This gives some advantages: Like using the own speed of the ball to win, make the opponent less time to react, and don’t block but counter-hit every ball.
+This gives some advantages: Like using the own speed of the ball to win, making the opponent less time to react, and don’t block but counter-hit every ball.

 The trend is shifted more from “steady and powerful attack” at mid-distance (domination the scene during 2010-2016) to “quick attack and counter hit close to the table” (from 2016-now).

 ©PINGSUNDAY.
 Unauthorized use, translation or duplication of this material is strictly prohibited.
 Link and excerpt may be used, provided that clear credit is given to PingSunday with the specific link to the original content.

 Sign up and join +65k readers.
 Get free coaching ebooks and coaching advice every week